vbaliga/univariateML/Review checklist vbaliga.md

 - I suggest inserting a `_` within the names of the maximum likelihood estimator functions.
 I had some trouble distinguishing function names like `mllnorm()` from `mlnorm()` as I tested things out.
 Having the `_` could help here, e.g. `ml_lnorm()` vs `ml_norm()` is easier for me to distinguish.
 - Any interest in creating a delta AIC function?
 I.e. take the `data.frame` made by `stats::AIC()`, find the minimum AIC value and calculate the delta of each model's AIC from that?
 Not sure if this already exists elsewhere, but I assume not since you custom-wrote a few lines in your vignettes.
 But it could be a nice addition to the "Data analysis aids" set of functions that basically supersedes `stats::AIC()` by giving the AICs and also deltas (and maybe AICcs if the user prefers?)
 - I also have a suggestion that I'll leave entirely optional at this point: You might give some thought to the 'ecosystem' approach of integrating `univariateML` with your previous `kdensity` package.
 Can objects made from one package be used by the other in a convenient way?
-If so, it might be nice to have a 4th vignette demonstrating this.
+If so, it might be nice to have a 4th vignette demonstrating this and/or some language in the JOSS paper.

 #### Some relatively minor spelling/grammatical/formatting things:

-(please note I didn't set out to check this thoroughly, these are just things I happened to notice)

 - Within the Overview vignette, the first line does not resolve into a bulleted list (at least on the rendered Netlify site)
 - Also in the Overview, section "Comparing Many Models with AIC": please revise the line "The generic in `R` can take multiple models, and the lower the the better" so that it's clearer to your reader that the second half of the sentence refers specifically to AIC values.